-JMA website "Marine Diagnosis Report" provides information on the present status of the ocean such as sea surface temperatures, ocean currents, sea level, sea ice, as well as the prospect for the future.
+JMA website "Marine Diagnosis Report" provides general information on the ocean such as sea surface temperatures, ocean currents, sea level, sea ice, as well as the present status and the prospect for the future.

 The Japan Coast Guard uses autonomous ocean vehicle (AOV), drift buoys and High Frequency radar to constantly monitor and fully understand the state of ocean around Japan, and publishes their observation results.
 In addition, the Japan Oceanographic Data Center collects and manages data obtained by Japanese marine research organizations, and discloses it to relevant institutions and to the public.